Newcomer Information Referral Specialist

 - Remains alert to immigration and newcomer trends and report these to the Newcomer Senior Team.

-- University Degree or Community College Diploma on related field or equivalent training/work experience.
+- University Degree or Community College Diploma on related field or equivalent minimum 1 year training/work experience.

 - Demonstrated knowledge of settlement services, post secondary education and community information resources.